NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Compressor maximum delta Pressure

 This numeric field defines the maximum pressure increase that the compressor can provide.
 The value should be greater than 0.
-If this field is blank, the default value of 4500 kPa is used.
+If this field is blank, the default value of 4,500,000 Pa is used.

 #### Field: Number of Compressor Loading Index Entries